-With change in technology, Microsoft has also upgraded the inbuilt repair and diagnostic tools.
+With the change in technology, Microsoft has also upgraded the inbuilt repair and diagnostic tools.
 Each version has its own diagnostic strategy and own plans to deal with it.
 On contrary, Microsoft has provided different utility to fix OST related issue.

-Microsoft simply don’t appreciate repair of OST files as the data may get affected, therefore, it is suggested to re-create the OST files by following these steps:
+Microsoft simply don’t appreciate repair of OST files as the data may get affected, therefore, it is suggested to re-create the OST files

 - Close MS Outlook.